DNS-Hackathon/Poisonlicious/presentation/cache-poisonlicious-presentation.md

 ## Why It Matters

-- **DNS Traffic:** Constant requests to root DNS servers increase internet traffic and strain the infrastructure.
+- **DNS Traffic:** Constant requests to authoritative DNS servers increase internet traffic and strain the infrastructure.
 - **Warm-Up Delays:** New resolvers (or cold resolvers) need time to populate their caches, causing slower responses.
 - **Efficiency Loss:** Without data sharing between resolvers, the system becomes inefficient when the same queries are made frequently.